SQLNorthEast (Newcastle) SQL Server User Group

 Network, learn, ask a question, meet other folk, get fed - these are all things that happen at user group events.
-These events are a really great opportunity to socialise in an informal learning experience - if you want your own exposure then come and do a 1 - 5 minute nugget in front of your peers.
-Remember to tell your friends and the people you work with; make sure you register as soon as you can.
+These events are a really great opportunity to socialise in an informal learning experience - if you want your own exposure then come and do a 1 - 5 minute nugget in front of your peers or use it as an opportunity to ask for help with any issues that may arise at work.

-5.30pm – 6:00pm Registration and networking
+5.45pm – 6:15pm Registration and networking

-7:15 - 7:40pm - Break
+7:20 - 7:40pm - Break

-8:40pm - 9:00pm - Feedback and Close
+8:20pm - Feedback and Close